bsuhs06/SeaTradeLab/README.md

 Tracks maritime vessels in the Baltic Sea using free AIS data, with a focus on detecting shadow fleet activity — ship-to-ship transfers, AIS gaps, and non-Russian vessels visiting Russian oil terminals.

-Built because commercial maritime intelligence tools cost $50K+/year and I wanted to see what you could do with public data and some PostGIS queries.

 ## What's in here

 **[ais-collector/](./ais-collector/)** — Go service that polls AIS sources (primarily Finnish Digitraffic) and stores vessel positions in Postgres.
 Runs on a 10-minute interval.
 See its README for setup.